jockm/1Bitsy/README.md

 It would be fairly easy to expand the system to be able to address 256 bytes of 12-bit read only memory by adding addition 74*161s and tweaking the decoding logic.
 This is left as an intellectual exercise for the reader

-Additionally there is currently an unused bit in the instruction nibble
+Additionally there is currently an unused bit in the instruction nibble which could be used to add additional instructions

 ## The System